Dkmariolink/ez-streaming/README.md

 ## License

-EZ Streaming is licensed under the Apache License 2.0.
+EZ Streaming is licensed under the **GNU General Public License v3.0 (GPLv3)**.

-This means you can:
-- Use the software commercially
-- Modify the software
-- Distribute the software
-- Use patent claims
-- Place warranty

-Under these conditions:
-- Include the original license
-- State changes you made
-- Include copyright notice (attribution required)
+This means the software is free to use, modify, and distribute, but under the condition that any derivative works you distribute must also be licensed under the GPLv3.
+This ensures the software and its derivatives remain free and open source.

-The full license is available in the `LICENSE` file, and additional attribution notices can be found in the `NOTICE` file.
+The full license text is available in the `LICENSE` file.

 ## Credits